Ken Hammond (ice hockey): Later career

 Hammond took part in Ottawa's 1993 training camp, but failed to make the team and was assigned to their new AHL affiliate, the Prince Edward Island Senators, in late September.
 The Senators bought Hammond out of his contract after he was assigned to the AHL.
 Hammond signed with the Providence Bruins of the AHL for the 1993–94 season.
 In 65 games, he scored 12 goals and 57 points.
 At the end of the season, he was named Providence's most valuable player.

 Hammond signed with the Kansas City Blades of the IHL for the 1994–95 season.
 In 76 games, Hammond scored three goals and 27 points, helping the club to the post-season.
 In 21 playoff games, Hammond had a goal and five points, as Kansas City lost in the final round of the Turner Cup playoffs.
 Hammond returned to the Blades for the 1995–96 season.
 In 33 games, he scored a goal and eight points.
 Hammond announced his retirement on January 3, 1996.
+Hammond then served as color commentator for Blades home radio broadcasts.